-FYI: The photo above is from a couple of months ago, when my dad saw his grandkids for the first time in over 18 months.
+FYI: The photo above is from May 2021, when my dad saw his grandkids for the first time in over 18 months.
 Here’s the back story.

 Shortly after I sent yesterday’s newsletter, I received a call that my dad was being rushed to a hospital in Connecticut (we recently moved him out of Florida and back to his home state).
 At first, they thought he had a UTI because his back hurt and he had a 100.4º fever.
 Turns out, he has COVID-19.
 My dad’s going to be 93 in November so when my sister told me, my heart dropped.

 I quickly put a cheap, first class seat for the next flight out on hold (I wrote about this tip last week).
 Then I debated hard with myself about whether I really wanted to go into a room where I know the person has COVID-19 and risk bringing it home to my unvaccinated children.
 But the nurse made the decision for me when she said, “Don’t come, no visitors allowed.”

 I figured this would be the case but you never know these days, and if this is it for my dad, I wanted to give him one last hug goodbye, and tell him how much I love him, even if it meant seeing him for just a second in full PPE.
 He probably wouldn’t even have known who I was because he’s been out of it and the emergency room misplaced his cochlear hearing aid, which is a whole other story and nightmare.

 As I mentioned in yesterday’s newsletter (sign up here) before all of this unfolded, I was excited about last night’s Field of Dreams game between the New York Yankees and Chicago White Sox in the first ever MLB game in Iowa (here are the highlights).
 It turned out to be a great distraction (and game) since I love baseball, the Yankees and the movie Field of Dreams.
 But the night was even more emotional watching all the father/son clips and stories from the characters and baseball analysts.